Ray Takeyh

 Expert Bio

 Ray Takeyh is Hasib J. Sabbagh senior fellow for Middle East studies at the Council on Foreign Relations (CFR).
-His area of specialization are Iran, U.S. foreign policy, and modern Middle East.
+His areas of specialization are Iran, U.S. foreign policy, and the modern Middle East.

-Prior to joining CFR he has served as a senior advisor on Iran at the State Department, fellow at the Yale University, Washington Institute of Near East Policy and Middle East Center at University of California, Berkeley.
-Takeyh has a doctorate in modern history from Oxford University.
+Prior to joining CFR, he has served as a senior advisor on Iran at the State Department and was a fellow at the Yale University, The Washington Institute of Near East Policy, and the Middle East Center at University of California, Berkeley.
+Takeyh holds a doctorate in modern history from Oxford University.

 affiliations